 There are tools you can use at home to help your early learners gain their sight words and number facts.
 Flash cards and sing-along games can certainly help.

 Another strategy is to enrol your child at NumberWorks’nWords.
 Within an individual programme of learning, a portion of each lesson will be spent on mastering the 300 basic sight words and number facts that are essential for junior students.
 Our English and maths programmes make the business of learning engaging and entertaining, and we know the confidence young students gain by knowing the basics fuels their urge to give more difficult concepts a go.

 After-school tutoring is not just for kids who need to catch up; it’s also a way to cement crucial building blocks into place, so your child can excel at school.

-Call us to book a free assessment for your child.
+Book a free assessment for your child.
 You’ll quickly find out whether afterschool tutoring is the right way to go.

 Dr. Fry has been a Professor of Education and Director of the Reading Center at Rutgers University and Loyola University in Los Angeles.
 He has written many textbooks for students and teachers and is widely known for the famous Instant Word list and his Readability Graph.